devassistant/devassistant/docs/index.rst

 ..
-Developer Assistant documentation master file, created by sphinx-quickstart on Wed Jul 10 09:33:41 2013.
+DevAssistant documentation master file, created by sphinx-quickstart on Wed Jul 10 09:33:41 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.